 What is Field Balancing?

 Field balancing is a method that aircraft mechanics use to balance a rotating part without removing the part from the machine it belongs to.
 Some of the advantages of field balancing are obvious: saved time by not removing the part that rotates and ensuring that the rotating part is balanced as it is installed are just a couple.
+The most important trick to being able to successfully field balance a motor is having the right tools.

 Certain conditions must be met in order to perform a proper field balancing procedure.
 For example, access to the rotating shaft is essential to a proper field balancing procedure.
 This is because field balancing requires an area to place trial weights and a correction weight.